NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 build flags: SHELL=/nix/store/7q1b1bsmxi91zci6g8714rcljl620y7f-bash-5.2-p15/bin/bash
 ... <many more lines omitted>
 ```
-Great news: our derivation built successfully!
+Great news: the derivation built successfully!

-We can see from the console output that `configure` was called, which produced a `Makefile` that was then used to build the project; we didn't actually write any build instructions, so we can surmise that Nix automatically detected the structure of the project directory.
-Indeed, the build system in `stdenv` is based on `autoconf`.
+The console output shows that `configure` was called, which produced a `Makefile` that was then used to build the project; it wasn't necessary to write any build instructions in this case, because the `stdenv` build system is based on `autoconf`, which automatically detected the structure of the project directory.

 ### Build Result
-We can check our working directory for the result:
+Check your working directory for the result:

 ```console
 $ ls
 hello.nix  result
 ```

-This result is a symbolic link to a Nix store location containing the built binary; we can call `./result/bin/hello` to execute this program:
+This result is a symbolic link to a Nix store location containing the built binary; you can call `./result/bin/hello` to execute this program:

 ```console
 $ ./result/bin/hello
 Hello, world!
 ```

-We've successfully packaged our first program with Nix!
+Congratulations, you have successfully packaged your first program with Nix!

-Up next, we'll package another piece of software which has external dependencies that present new challenges, requiring us to lean more on `mkDerivation`.
+Next, you'll package another piece of software with external-to-`stdenv` dependencies that present new challenges, requiring you to make use of more `mkDerivation` features.

 ## Something Bigger
-The `hello` program is a simple and common place to start packaging, but it's not very useful or interesting, so we can't stop there.

-Now, we'll look at packaging a somewhat more complicated program, `icat`, which allows us to render images in our terminal.
+Now you will package a somewhat more complicated program, `icat`, which allows you to render images in your terminal.

-We'll start by copying `hello.nix` from the previous section to a new file, `icat.nix`.
-Then we'll make several changes, starting with the `name` attribute:
+Start by copying `hello.nix` from the previous section to a new file, `icat.nix`, then update the `name` attribute in that file:

 ```nix
 # icat.nix